Trump task force to review Harvard's funding after Columbia bows to federal demands

 Dozens of other universities have been put on notice by the Trump administration that they could face similar treatment over allegations of antisemitism.
 The federal government is a major provider of revenue for American universities through grants for scientific research.

-Education Secretary Linda McMahon said Harvard symbolizes the American Dream but has jeopardized its reputation by “promoting divisive ideologies over free inquiry.”
+Education Secretary Linda McMahon said Harvard symbolizes the American Dream, but has jeopardized its reputation by “promoting divisive ideologies over free inquiry” and failing to protect students from antisemitism.

 “Harvard can right these wrongs and restore itself to a campus dedicated to academic excellence and truth-seeking, where all students feel safe on its campus,” McMahon said in a statement.

+Harvard did not immediately respond to messages seeking comment.
+The elite university is among more than 100 colleges and school systems facing investigations for antisemitism or Islamophobia following Hamas’ Oct.
+7, 2023, attack against Israel.
+The Trump administration has promised tougher action than its predecessor, naming antisemitism as the top priority for civil rights investigations.

-The announcement didn’t say whether the government had made any specific demands of Harvard.
-The Education Department, the Health and Human Services Department and the U.S. General Services Administration are leading the review.
+Monday’s announcement didn’t say whether the government had made any specific demands of Harvard.
+The Education Department, the Health and Human Services Department and the U.S. General Services Administration are leading the review of its contracts and grants.

 “The Task Force will continue its efforts to root out anti-Semitism and to refocus our institutions of higher learning on the core values that undergird a liberal education,” said Sean Keveney, acting general counsel for Health and Human Services.
 “We are pleased that Harvard is willing to engage with us on these goals.”